-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 1.5c-Coordinate with regional planning organizations, such as the CAMPO, TRPA, and the TMRPA to ensure that adopted regional plans are mutually compatible with the goals and policies of this Master Plan. <input checked="" type="radio"/> Planning, Transportation Staff continues to participate in coordination efforts.
-2013: Coordinated with TTD on SR 28 corridor management plan and on transit planning efforts.
-Coordinated with CAMPO for the conduct of its annual planning work program.
-1.5d-Coordinate with Sierra Pacific Power and Southwest Gas on the location of new power lines and future facilities necessary to serve the community. <input checked="" type="radio"/> Planning, Engineering Staff continues to work with NV Energy on future facility planning.
-2.1d-Discourage rezoning of properties that create incompatible land uses between adjacent zones, enforce standards for transitions between residential and commercial uses. <input checked="" type="radio"/> Planning Reviewed by staff and the Planning Commission with zoning application requests.
-2.3a-Maintain an inventory of potential neighborhood, community, and regional scale retail sites. <input checked="" type="radio"/> Business Development 3.1a-Ensure that the Master Plan and Land Use Map are consistent with the Carson River Master Plan. <input checked="" type="radio"/> Planning, Parks & Recreation In 2007, the Board of Supervisors adopted the Carson River Aquatic Trail into the Unified Pathways Master Plan.
-The Master Plan is reviewed annually and updated, as necessary, to be consistent with public ownership of properties along the Carson River.
-3.2a-Seek opportunities to transfer lands slated for disposal by the BLM or Forest Service into City ownership to preserve important hillside views and update existing cluster development and steep slope provisions as needed. <input checked="" type="radio"/> Planning The Federal Lands Bill was adopted in 2009, permanently preserving thousands of acres of viewshed surrounding Carson City.
-The land transactions between the USFS and Carson City were initiated in 2011.
-3.3a-Continue to work with FEMA and other Local and State agencies to promote disaster prevention through strategic planning and coordination. <input checked="" type="radio"/> Public Works, Fire Department Ongoing training occurs-coordinating efforts with the Fire Department.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 1.5c-Coordinate with regional planning organizations, such as the CAMPO, TRPA, and the TMRPA to ensure that adopted regional plans are mutually compatible with the goals and policies of this Master Plan. <input type="radio"/> Planning, Transportation 1.5d-Coordinate with NV Energy and Southwest Gas on the location of new power lines and future facilities necessary to serve the community. <input type="radio"/> Planning, Engineering Staff will be working with NV Energy in 2015 to identify utility corridors pursuant to AB 239 (2013).
+2.1d-Discourage rezoning of properties that create incompatible land uses between adjacent zones, enforce standards for transitions between residential and commercial uses. <input type="radio"/> Planning Reviewed by staff and the Planning Commission with zoning application requests.
+2.3a-Maintain an inventory of potential neighborhood, community, and regional scale retail sites. <input type="radio"/> Business Development 3.1a-Ensure that the Master Plan and Land Use Map are consistent with the Carson River Master Plan. <input type="radio"/> Planning, Parks & Recreation 3.2a-Seek opportunities to transfer lands slated for disposal by the BLM or Forest Service into City ownership to preserve important hillside views and update existing cluster development and steep slope provisions as needed. <input type="radio"/> Planning The Federal Lands Bill was adopted in 2009, permanently preserving thousands of acres of viewshed surrounding Carson City.
+3.3a-Continue to work with FEMA and other Local and State agencies to promote disaster prevention through strategic planning and coordination. <input type="radio"/> Public Works, Fire Department Ongoing training occurs-coordinating efforts with the Fire Department.